-MFT is one of the largest Foundation Trusts in the UK, employing over 20,000 staff and we are responsible for running a family of nine hospitals across six separate sites, providing a wide range of services from comprehensive local general hospital care through to highly specialised regional and national services.
+Manchester University NHS Foundation Trust (MFT) was formed on 1st October 2017 and is one of the largest Foundation Trusts in the UK, employing over 20,000 staff.
+We are responsible for running a family of nine hospitals across six separate sites, providing a wide range of services from comprehensive local general hospital care through to highly specialised regional and national services.
 Our hospitals include: